ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ### Create a Process Group

-Drag and drop a Process Group into the canvas and type a name for it.
+Drag and drop a Processor Group into the canvas and type a name for it.
 I've choosen Santander traffic.

 ![Process Group](/images/10_nifi.png)

-All the processes we're going to create will exist within this group process.
+All the processors we're going to create will exist within this group processor.
 Double click it.
-Then, every process we may add will fall into this group.
+Then, every processor we may add will fall into this group.

-Drag and drop a process into the canvas.
+Drag and drop a processor into the canvas.

 ![Process Group](/images/240-nifi.png)